preewo/Docker.DVWA.Nuclei.Jenkins.Test/README.md

 - Nuclei
 - Jenkins

+This project provides a Dockerfile for creating a Jenkins Docker image with Nuclei installed and the `nuclei_temps` folder copied to the `/opt` directory.
+The Docker image also requires a DVWA Docker container to be running on port 80.

+## Getting Started

+To get started, you'll need to have Docker installed on your machine.
+You can download Docker from the official website: https://www.docker.com/get-started

-## Installation
+## Usage

 1. Clone this repository to your local machine.
 2. Ensure that you have Docker and Docker Compose installed.
-3. Run `docker-compose up -d` to start DVWA on port 80 and Jenkins on port 8080.
+3. Run `docker build -t custom-jenkins .` to start building the Jenkins image.

-## Usage

-### Nuclei
-1. The Nuclei template is located in the `nuclei_temp` folder.
-2. To use it, run `nuclei -u http://localhost -w workflow-test.yaml`.
-3. This workflow will test the login and stored XSS on DVWA.

-### Jenkins
-1. The project can be piped into Jenkins for continuous integration and testing.
-2. Set up a Jenkins pipeline with the appropriate stages to build and test the project.
+This will build the Docker image with Nuclei, OWASP ZAP installed,the nuclei_temps folder copied and tag it with the name `custom-jenkins`.

+Now you can use `docker-compose up -d`

+This will start the custom Jenkins Docker container with the name `custom-jenkins` and expose port 8080 on your machine and DVWA site on port 80

 ## Contributing